Chapter 2 : Reflections

 I looked at him oddly, "So?
 It’s Astronomy"

 "In case you didn't notice Potter, my entire family's named after blooming stars!
 Astronomy is a pretty big deal for the Black family"

 I laughed, "Well in case you didn't notice, you're not exactly a Black anymore!
 In this house where Astronomy is concerned," I slapped a hand my best friend's shoulder, "trust me, you're off the hook!"

-"You know McGonagall will feed us to the Giant Squid if we don't pass Transfiguration right?"
+"You know McGonagall will feed us to the Giant Squid if we fail Transfiguration right?"

-We debated on who’d done worse all the way to the kitchens where my mum sat at the centre table, already dressed for work with a plate of jam and toast in front of her.
-She folded the Daily Prophet she was reading when she heard us approach and turned around in her seat to face us.
+We debated on who’d done worse all the way to the kitchens where my mum sat at the large oak table, already laden with a full English breakfast.
+She folded the Daily Prophet she was reading when she heard us approach and turned around to face us.

-I smiled and looked past her at the large owl perch that sat in the corner, by the windows of the well lit kitchen.
+I returned the smile a little unsurely.
+This was actually the first determining exam I’d had to retell the results to my parents for, I wasn’t sure how they’d take it if I didn’t do well.
+My mind was already concocting a ridiculous scenario of me leaving school early to join Dad at his business.
+I looked past mum at the large owl perch that sat in the corner, by the windows of the well-lit kitchen.
 Sure enough, there were two handsome tawny owls sitting there with their letters.

 “Breakfast?” mum pulled my attention to her again.

 “Umm...”
 I deliberated, between my hunger and my nerves, “No, thanks.
 I think we’ll get the gut-wrenching over with first!”